+BAU = business as usual.
 Source: IMO 2014

 The results in terms of total projections are shown in Table 6.
-IMO data on $CO_2$ emissions in million tonnes per annum were first converted to corresponding million tonnes per year of fuel using typical factors and then to million barrels per day, again using typical factors.
-Projected demand at 2011/2012 fuel mix was 7.31 million bpd for 2030.
-The final step was to create projected demand for 2030 which first reflected the 0.5% global standard (Base Case) and then which also reflected the Mexican ECA (ECA Case).
-Those projections are summarized in Table 7.
+IMO data on CO2 emissions in million tonnes per annum were first converted to corresponding million tonnes per year of fuel using typical factors and then to million barrels per day, again using typical factors.
+Projected demand at 2011-2012 fuel mix was 7.31 million bpd for 2030.